satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 experience, and technologies recently developed to support community code review in open source software projects.
 Opening up the review process to everyone, not just to a select few anonymous reviewers, has the potential to address every one of the problems raised above.
+In the following sections, for each of the problems listed above, we first describe our proposed solution,

 1. Distribute reviews to many reviewers.